 An entrepreneur will be able to see the amount an investor has invested in their plan.
 An entrepreneur will only be able to see the amount an investor invested in THEIR proposition.
 Investments in other plans will only be visible for the entrepreneur for that particular plan.
 The public profile will also be visible for all users, the information on this page will not contain investment amounts and will only contain information that is put in the profile by the user itself.

 Yes you can!
-All individuals from within the EU are able to make investments via the platform.
+All individuals except from Canada or the US can invest using Symbid.
 Please inform yourself sufficiently about any tax-schemes in your respective country considering your investments.

 We ask for a small administration fee of 3% (including taxes of 21%) over the total invested amount you transfer to your wallet.
-Besides these administration fees, there will be transaction costs involved, dependent upon the payment method (Paypal, iDeal, CreditCard).
-Further we have to charge you EUR 1,- per transaction for the services of our financial partner FEET.
-By doing so we enable you to refund the money in the future to your bank account, plus your invested money will be held on a secure trust bank account of FEET.
-The costs associated with doing a transfer to your back account are EUR 20,- in adminstrative fees.
+Besides these administration fees, there will be transaction costs involved, dependent upon the payment method (iDeal, CreditCard).
+Further we have to charge you EUR 1,- per transaction for the services of our financial partner Intersolve.
+By doing so we enable you to refund the money in the future to your bank account, plus your invested money will be held on a secure trust bank account of Intersolve.
 After you have transfered a certain amount to your wallet you are free to allocate your money to ideas and switch between ideas without further costs!

 Taxes of course can have a large influence on certain investment decisions.
 The platform has not chosen to construct ambigues schemes for investing, so 'normal' tax regulations for investments will apply:

 Investor is an income tax company (one-man business)

 Investor is a legal entity / corporate body

 - Stake < 5%, box 3

 - Taxes on dividends can be deducted from the income tax